Residency in Costa Rica: Property & Legal Status

 Don’t Get Scammed: Why a Reputable Immigration Lawyer is Essential

-This is the most important advice we can give: You must use a reputable immigration lawyer.
+This is the most important advice we can give: You should highly consider using a reputable immigration lawyer.
 Do not fall for "fixers" offering shortcuts.
-The Dirección General de Migración y Extranjería (DGME) has tightened documentation standards in 2026.
+The Direccion General de Migracion y Extranjeria (DGME) has tightened documentation standards in 2026.
 Simple errors can now lead to immediate rejection rather than a request for corrections.

-To protect your investment, work with established firms like Native Costa Rica who specialize in expat law.
+To protect your investment, do your research and ask for referrals from other expats.
+Work with established attorneys who specialize in expat law.
 A professional attorney will ensure your property due diligence meets the strict evidence requirements for your filing.

 Is Residency in Costa Rica Actually Right for You?